 - Once the time is done, allow the pressure to release naturally.
 Be careful while opening the lid, and give it a good stir.
 Garnish with fresh cilantro leaves and serve warm.

-If you like enjoyed recipe, then you will surely love my quick and easy Rajma using canned beans.
+If you like enjoyed this recipe, then you will surely love my quick and easy Rajma using canned beans.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat